terryaney/KatApp.Provider/katapp documentation.md

-data-param-* | Used as the `customParameters` property of the `customOptions` parameter and is used by server side API endpints.  (i.e. to pass `PlanId=value` parameter to server, use `data-param-plan-id="value"`, the parameter name will be created automatically to match server API endpoint parameter name pattern) data-input-* | Used as the `customInputs` property of the `customOptions` parameter and passed to RBLe CalcEngine on server side calculation.  (i.e. to pass `iDownloadForms=1` parameter to server, use `data-input-download-forms="1"`, the 'input name' will be created automatically to match RBLe CalcEngine input name pattern) rbl-action-confirm-selector | If the link should prompt before calling the endpoint, this attribute provides a jQuery selector to element containing the markup to display in a modal confirm dialog.
+data-param-* | Used as the `customParameters` property of the `customOptions` parameter and is used by server side API endpints.  (i.e. to pass `PlanId=value` parameter to server, use `data-param-plan-id="value"`, the parameter name will be created automatically to match server API endpoint parameter name pattern) data-input-* | Used as the `customInputs` property of the `customOptions` parameter and passed to RBLe CalcEngine on server side calculation.  (i.e. to pass `iDownloadForms=1` parameter to server, use `data-input-download-forms="1"`, the 'input name' will be created automatically to match RBLe CalcEngine input name pattern) rbl-action-confirm-selector | If the link should prompt before calling the endpoint, this attribute provides a jQuery selector to element containing the markup to display in a modal confirm dialog. rbl-action-confirm-labels-continue | If a prompt will be displayed, you can control the 'continue button' label.
+Default is Continue. rbl-action-confirm-labels-cancel | If a prompt will be displayed, you can control the 'cancel button' label.
+Default is Cancel.

 <br/>